 It is important for the OEDC to monitor progress toward achieving the CEDS goals.
 As the CEDS is updated annually, there will be an opportunity to update key indicators that measure economic development efforts and the outcomes in terms of changes in the County economy.
 For each goal, an input indicator and output indicator is provided.
 Input indicators measure the program efforts to achieve the goals while the output indicators measure how well economic conditions are responding to these efforts.

 1. Promote a balanced, yet diversified regional economic base.

-Input Measures: a) Description of marketing efforts to promote Imperial County b) Number of businesses served by the SBDC Output Measures: 1) Increase in number and mix of jobs 2) Decrease in the county unemployment rate
+Input Measures: a) Description of marketing efforts to promote Imperial County b) No. of businesses served by the SBDC d) Change in the county unemployment rate